-To help bring this Gospel advancing, cause-centric culture into your youth group, we’ve got eight fall church outreach ideas to get teens serving and sharing their faith.
+To help bring this Gospel Advancing, cause-centric culture into your youth group, we’ve got eight fall outreach ideas to get teens serving others and sharing their faith.
 The true impact of these events comes from focusing on the Gospel.
-Without training your students to engage in Gospel conversations with their friends who attend, these events are just fun activities without any eternal impact!
+Without training your students to engage in Gospel conversations with their friends who attend, these events are just fun activities without any eternal impact.

-You don’t need to break the bank for this — there are a lot of cheap activities and games you can do.
+You don’t need to break the bank for this.
+There are a lot of inexpensive activities and games you can do.
 Here are some activity ideas for a fall festival:

 - Face painting